gar/aoc2021/day_01.md

 <!-- livebook:{"livebook_object":"cell_input","name":"test input","type":"textarea","value":"199\n200\n208\n210\n200\n207\n240\n269\n260\n263"} -->

-Accessing those readings as a list (or stream) of integers would be useful, so let's create a module to help with that.
+Accessing those depth readings as a list (or stream) of integers would be useful, so let's create a module to help with that.

 ```elixir
 defmodule Input do